Ballroom Dancing = Partnership

 This doesn’t mean that you can’t compete in American style or dance International style socially.
 Dance competitions normally include both styles.

-Another popular question of Frequently Asked Questions is: What is the difference between American and International Ballroom dancing styles?
+Another popular question in the Frequently Asked Questions is: What is the difference between American and International Ballroom dancing styles?

 Between these two Ballroom Dancing styles are lots of similarities, but there are lots of differences.

-For example: In International (Standard), all dances are danced in closed position (that means hips of dance partners are attached) verses in American (Smooth) are varieties of holds more than just “closed position” is used, and more freedom of movement is allowed.
-In the similarities, we could mention those dance principles, technique and footwork are the same, as dance patterns are the same.
+For example, In International (Standard), all dances are danced in the closed position (that means the hips of dance partners are attached) verses.
+In American (Smooth), there are varieties of holds more than just “closed position” used, and more freedom of movement is allowed.
+In the similarities, we could mention that dance principles, technique and footwork are the same as dance patterns.

 Rhythm and Latin have more differences:

-American and International Rumba are rhythmically counted very differently, and the use of the knees is different.
+American and International Rumba are rhythmically counted very differently, and the use of the knees differs.

-Chacha cha is similar in the count but different in hip motion, and the speed of dance has a big difference.
+Chacha cha is similar in the count but different in hip motion, and the speed of the dance is also very different.

-And Swing and Jive also have some similarities – very similar patterns, timing but Jive is faster and more cardio dance versus swing that is slower and much easier to dance (spatially at social dance occasions)
+Swing and Jive also have some similarities – very similar patterns, timing but Jive is a faster and more cardio dance versus swing which is slower and much easier to dance (spatially at social dance occasions)

 The biggest difference between the two styles is in the “Smooth” Dances.